-the expulsion occurs after the Drop/Add period, expelled students will be involuntarily withdrawn and receive a grade of W for each course.
+Expulsion involves permanent removal from the University community without the possibility of readmission.
+Expelled students are prohibited from entering any University owned or operated property or attend any University function without written consent from the Dean of Students.
+If the expulsion occurs after the Drop/Add period, expelled students will be involuntarily withdrawn and receive a grade of W for each course.
 Additionally, expelled students lose all tuition, coursework, or other privileges granted to enrolled students.
-Recommendations of expulsion must be approved by the Provost and Director Operating Officer.
+Recommendations of expulsion must be approved by the University Conduct Committee.